texstudio-org/texstudio/utilities/manual/source/configuration.md

 ## Configuring the Toolbar (Advanced option)

 TeXstudio can adapt all toolbars with actions from the menus.
-A "user tool bar" is empty by default and may be used as desired.
+A "user toolbar" is empty by default and may be used as desired.
 Since many of those item don\'t have icons, user icons can be loaded as well.
 This is achieved by applying \"load other icon\" from the context menu on an item in the custom toolbar list in the configure dialog.